Communication with your ex can be a tricky path to navigate, so here are 8 simple and effective tips for communication after divorce.

 Hopefully you’ve found these tips for communication after divorce helpful.

-If you would like to find out more about how Move On Mediation in Perth can help you settle your separation issues (financial and children’s issues), you can read more about our family dispute resolution process and check our schedule of family mediation fees now.
+If you would like to find out more about how Move On Mediation in Perth can help you settle your separation issues (financial and children’s issues), you can read more about our family mediation process and check our schedule of family mediation fees now.